 In terms of managing finances, I recommend taking two minutes out of every evening to note down how much you spent that day.
 At the end of each month/destination, tally up the total and you’ll have a good idea of whether you’ll need to cut down on expenses for a while.
 (Nora’s Note: Amen to that!
 Although now I use an awesome app for Tracking Expenses, which is much easier).

 It’s also so, so, so important to have a backup fund for any type of situation that could impact your finances, whether it’s a family emergency, a sudden health issue, getting robbed on the road, an enormous Google penalty on your site, or an unexpected tax bill.
-(See also: Having an Emergency Fund While Traveling).
+(See also: Having an Emergency Fund While Traveling, and other Financial Planning matters for Travelers).